Marco Borciani: Career

-From the 2003 season, he also raced in part of the Italian-national CIV Superbike championship, coming tenth in both 2003 and 2004.
+From the 2003 season, Borciani also raced in part of the Italian-national CIV Superbike championship, coming tenth in both 2003 and 2004.
 He returned to CIV Superbike from the 2006 season, joining the works Ducati team for two seasons.

 BRC Racing

 In the 2005 season, Borciani had started his own BRC Racing team, managing other riders competing in series from junior Italian-based series, through WSBK and Superstock.

 Having been released from the CIV Superbike Ducati-works team, he raced his own privateer Ducati in the 2008 series coming eighth, and the 2009 series, coming fourth.